mahmoudesmail/tu-wien-data-science-summaries/ml - machine learning 184.702/exam prep.md

 **question**: when k-nn is used with 1-n encoding, min-max scaling is needed to perform euclidian distance

-answer: True
+answer: False

-- it's recommended but not required
+- it's recommended but not needed
 - definitions:
 	- euclidian distance: $d(\mathbf d, \mathbf p) = \sqrt{\sum_{i=1}^n (q_i - p_i)^2}$
 	- 1-hot-encoding = zero array with 1 bit flag for category
 	- min-max scaling = mapping to new range, typically 0;1
 - reasoning:
-	- after encoding the categorical features, you should normalize or scale all features.
+	- after encoding the categorical features, you should scale all features.
-	- normalizing or scaling all features ensures that they contribute equally to the distance calculations and won't skew the results by their scale or representation.
+	- scaling all features ensures that they contribute equally to the distance calculations and won't skew the results by their scale or representation.

 ---